 top of page

-Sherwood Career and Community Connection FAQs
+Career & Community Connection

 Whether you are an adult looking for employment supports or a business considering hiring an individual with a disability, the Sherwood Career and Community Connection team is here to support you every step of the way.